 How to refer

-Medical Practitioners or Allied Health Professionals can refer a client to CPS by completing a CPS referral form (PDF) and faxing or posting the completed form to the address on the bottom of the form.
+Medical Practitioners or Allied Health Professionals can refer a client to CPS by completing a general CPS referral form (PDF) or a Program Specific Referral form for Pulmonary Rehabilitation Phase 2, Pulmonary Rehabilitation Phase 3, Cardiac Rehabilitation Phase 2, Cardiac Rehabilitation Phase 3, Neuro Gym and Parkinson's Disease classes.
+The completed form can then be faxed or posted to the address on the bottom of the referral form.
 Phone consultation with a Senior Physiotherapist to clarify the suitability of the client for direct referral is welcome (Phone 08 9224 1783).
 It is helpful if referrers can include a specific reason for referral on the form, and attach any relevant outcome measures, discharge summaries, or related medical information.

 Please note both Medical and Allied Health Practitioners complete the same referral form.
 If a client has been referred by an Allied Health Provider, we also require medical clearance to participate in CPS classes via a Medical Review form (PDF).
 This does not need to be completed at the time of referral; if and when the client is allocated to a class, a Senior Physio will arrange for the client to have the medical review completed by their Doctor.